ialbert/genescape-central/README.md

 Sptlc2
 ```

-run the `tree` command to visualize the relationships between the GO terms
+We run the `tree` command to visualize the relationships between the GO terms

 ```console
 genescape tree genes.txt -o output.pdf
 ```

-You only had three genes in the input yet even that produces a large tree of terms.
+Note that we had only three genes in the input yet even that produces a huge tree of terms.

 ![GeneScape output][out2]

 [out2]: https://raw.githubusercontent.com/ialbert/genescape-central/main/docs/images/genescape-output2.png

-You can narrow down the visualization in multiple ways, for example, you can select only terms that match the word `lipid` :
+We can narrow down the visualization in multiple ways, for example, we can select only terms that match the word `lipid` :

 ```console
 genescape tree -m lipid genes.txt -o output.pdf